-Program safe for safe for Modes of action per wee d Consult labels of individual products for details of rates, application and weeds controlled. medium grains long grains DD SF АН A, WP BYG Program 1: yes yes ?√ ?√ V V V Taipan® with Ordram® or Magister® To be effective, Taipan® needs a weed-free seed bed before flooding, to be applied within 10 days of the start of flooding and good water management.
+Ducayan safe for safe for Modes of action per weed Consult labels of individual products for details of rates, application and weeds controlled. medium grains long grains DD SF AH A, WP BYG Program 1: Taipan® with Ordram® or Magister® To be effective, Taipan® needs a weed-free seed bed before flooding, to be applied within 10 days of the start of flooding and good water management.
 MCPA, Basagran® M60 or Ubeniq® provide a second herbicide action and cleanup and escapes for all aquatic weeds.
 Agixa® Rinskor® Active and Aura® provide a second herbicide action and cleanup for all grass weeds.
-For Basagran® M60 or MCPA, lower water level and apply to weed foliage.
-Program 2: yes yes ?√√ V /// V V Taipan® with Standard Saturn® • Taipan®, MCPA, Basagran® M60, Ubeniq®, Agixa® Rinskor® Active, Aura®: Comments as above. • Saturn®: Apply when DD is in the 0-2 leaf stage and BYG is 0-3 leaf stage.
-Rice must have secondary (fibrous) roots.
-Program 3: ves no ?√√ √√ √√ √√ / / Taipan® with Standard Saturn® and Ordram® , A robust program where weed pressures are high.
-Ordram®: Apply to newly flooded weed-free fields before rice sowing.
-Taipan®, Saturn®, MCPA, Basagran® M60, Ubeniq®, Agixa® Rinskor® Active, Aura®: Comments as above.
+For Basagran® M60 or MCPA, lower water level and apply to weed foliage. yes yes ?√ ?√ √ √ √ √ ~~ Program 2: Taipan® with Standard Saturn® Taipan®, MCPA, Basagran® M60, Ubeniq®, Agixa® Rinskor® Active, Aura®: Comments as above.
+Saturn®: Apply when dirty dora is in the 0-2 leaf stage and barnyard grass is 0-3 leaf stage.
+Rice must have secondary (fibrous) roots. yes yes ?√√ ~~ VVV ~~ ~~ Program 3: Taipan® with Standard Saturn® and Ordram® A robust program where weed pressures are high.
+Ordram®: Apply to newly flooded weed-free fields before sowing rice.
+Taipan®, Saturn®, MCPA, Basagran® M60, Ubeniq®, Agixa® Rinskor® Active, Aura®: Comments as above. yes no ?√√ ~~ VV ~ ~~

-\checkmark - each mode of action per species is one tick $\checkmark\checkmark$ - at least 2 ticks is desirable for sound resistance management of aquatic weeds.
+\checkmark - each mode of action per species is one tick $\checkmark \checkmark$ - at least 2 ticks is desirable for sound resistance management of aquatic weeds. ?

-?
 A mode of action where the herbicide used might only suppress the weed or might not carry a label claim for control of that weed species.

 Table 8.
-Herbicide resistance management programs: Londax® based.
+Herbicide resistance management programs: Londax[®] based.
 Always read the label before use